 For a given energy level $E\geq 0$ and any $0\leq \theta\leq E$ let

-Then the phase space of the flow $(\varphi_t)_{t\in\R}$, i.e.\ $S=\R^2\times P$ is foliated by invariant sets $\{S_{E,\theta}:E\geq 0,0\leq \theta\leq E\}$.
+Then the phase space of the flow $(\varphi_t)_{t\in\R}$, i.e., $S=\R^2\times P$ is foliated by invariant sets $\{S_{E,\theta}:E\geq 0,0\leq \theta\leq E\}$.

-If the restriction of $(\varphi_t)_{t\in\R}$ to $S_{E,\theta}$ has a resonant orbit then the pair $(E,\theta)$ is called resonant.
+If the restriction of $(\varphi_t)_{t\in\R}$ to $S_{E,\theta}$ has a resonant orbit, then the pair $(E,\theta)$ is called resonant.
 As we will see in Section~\ref{sec:genequ} (see Remark~\ref{rem:cyl}), if $(E,\theta)$ is resonant and $S_{E,\theta}$ has a regular resonant orbit, then $S_{E,\theta}$ contains an open cylinder of regular periodic orbits surrounding the resonant orbit.
 Moreover, the boundary of the cylinder consists of a chain of singular resonant orbits.
-Conversely, if the $S_{E,\theta}$ has a singular resonant orbit connecting { only} convex corners, it is surrounded by a cylinder of regular periodic orbits in $S_{E,\theta}$.
-For other types of singular resonant orbits, this phenomenon may not occur, {but in that case a resonance arises in the sense of diffraction, which can be isolated}.
+Conversely, if $S_{E,\theta}$ has a singular resonant orbit connecting { only} convex corners, it is surrounded by a cylinder of regular periodic orbits in $S_{E,\theta}$.
+For other types of singular resonant orbits, this phenomenon may not occur, {but in that case an isolated diffraction resonance may arise}.

 \begin{definition} We say that $E>0$ is a \emph{resonant energy level} if $(E,\theta)$ is a resonant pair for uncountably many $\theta\in (0,E)$.
 Denote by $\mathcal{E}=\mathcal{E}(P,V_1,V_2)\subset (0,+\infty)$ the set of resonant energy levels. \end{definition}